Hyperhidrosis and Sweating: When Should You See a Doctor?

 No one can say how much sweat is "too much."
 There's really no effective and convenient way to measure the total amount of sweat.

 Excessive sweating is instead defined as any amount of sweating that causes problems or distress.
-The exact causes aren't known, but from 1% to 3% of people suffer from hyperhidrosis.
+The exact causes aren't known, but up to 3% of people suffer from hyperhidrosis.